top of page

 What is now our carvery room, was once the pub's smoking room.
 Contrary to popular belief, there is no evidence to suggest that smoking rooms in pubs, during the 1800s, were reserved for people to smoke in.
 In a time before smoking was considered to be a social issue, the term was borrowed from the smoking rooms of stately houses; which were well rooms for gentlemen to relax in.
 Our smoking room would have been where the local gentry socialised, away from the working classes.
 When we arrived, there was a fireplace where the door to the lobby, outside room 8, is now.
 In the 1800s, the room would have been furnished with comfortable chairs and potted plants.
 There was no bar in this room and drinks would have been brought to the customer by a waiter.
 The club room, in the east wing, fell out of use in the 1920s and it seems that our carvery room was principally used for meetings and private functions after that time.
 The carvery and double doors were installed by us in 2012.

-In the corner of, what is now, the carvery room, there was a panelled ‘box’ which allowed space for the stairhead below it.
+In the corner of, what is now, the carvery room, there was a panelled cupboard which also boxed-in the stairhead below it.
 The box was removed in 2012 and the stairhead was incorporated into the carvery.
 The box had been built on top of linoleum, used as flooring at the time of its construction.
 This preserved a strip of it, and from this it was possible to recreate the whole pattern.

 Linoleum wasn’t produced until the 1870s, so we know the box was not part of the original building.
 Possibly it replaced an existing feature, however, as we know stairs existed in that position during James Kear’s time.